MaximBuz/MaximBuz/README.md

 ### What I am looking for...
 As a bootcamp attendee I am looking for a junior entry-level role as a software developer in the JavaScript ecosystem.
 I am definitely eager to learn new technologies and would love to combine my finance background with my new-found love for software development.

-### One fact (outside of work) about me...
-I like to jump around outdoors, doing backflips and stuff.
-Oh, and my biggest love is the daily one hour long breakfast!

 ### Frontend  🖥
 <a href="https://js.org/" target="_blank"> <img src="https://img.shields.io/badge/Javascript-FFD43B?style=for-the-badge&logo=javascript&logoColor=black" alt="JavaScript"/> </a>